FindMySchool LogoFindMySchool

 Mangotsfield School was judged Good across all areas at its most recent inspection in March 2022, with safeguarding confirmed as effective.
 It is an 11 to 16 secondary, so parents should also consider how well it prepares students for the post 16 transition, including careers guidance and GCSE option planning.

 Applications are made through South Gloucestershire’s coordinated admissions process.
-For 2026 entry, the published deadline is 31 October 2025, with late applications handled after 2 March 2026, so meeting the deadline is important if you want the widest chance of securing preferred schools.
+For September 2027 entry, online applications open on 7 September 2026, the published deadline is 31 October 2026, and offers are released on 1 March 2027, so meeting the deadline is important if you want the widest chance of securing preferred schools.

 No, the school educates students from 11 to 16.
 Planning for post 16 options is therefore a central part of the Year 9 to Year 11 journey, and families should engage early with careers guidance and GCSE choices.

-FindMySchool’s GCSE phase ranking places the school 2421st in England and 35th across Bristol schools which aligns with the middle 35% of schools in England.
+FindMySchool’s GCSE academic ranking places the school 2,523rd out of 3,895 in England, while the overall secondary table places it 2,375th nationally and 35th across Bristol schools.
 The Progress 8 score of -0.3 suggests students, on average, make less progress than similar students nationally from their starting points, so it is worth asking how the school supports students to catch up and sustain strong attendance.

 The school publishes specific enrichment in several departments.
 Music includes Choir, Rock School Groups, and Music Technology and DJing, supported by practice rooms and music technology resources.
 PE lists clubs including netball, rugby, football, cross country, and athletics, plus a biennial ski trip and sports tours.